pdyroy/Mealie-Restore/README.md

 # Mealie Restore 🥗

+> Fork notice: This is a fork of https://github.com/Aesgarth/Mealie-Restore.
+All credit to the original authors; this fork adds uv-based workflow, safer defaults, retries/timeouts, and domain-specific ingredient parsing tweaks.

 Mealie Restore is a collection of Python scripts for **restoring recipes, ingredients, categories, and other data** from a Mealie backup into a running Mealie instance.

 ## 📌 Features